 I remember him liking a Brenda Lee song that was a hit unto itself and was also the flip side of I’m Sorry.
 It was a song that I found many years later, much to my surprise, was written by Jerry Reed: That’s All You Gotta Do.
-The reason I was surprised was because once I heard that factoid, it was so obvious that I felt I should have know it.
+The reason I was surprised was because once I heard that factoid, it was so obvious that I felt I should have known it.
 Larry played that record so many times that I am surprised we did not hear I’m Sorry playing backwards along with that song.

 Larry never wasted an opportunity to ride buses.
 He never realized it, but one of his dreams when he was young was to be a Greyhound bus driver.
 In early 1963 there was a song that I loved so much that my mother sent Larry out to buy the record for me — Puff, the Magic Dragon by Peter, Paul and Mary.
 Whether he had to or not, Larry spent just about the entire day taking buses all over Staten Island to find it.

 Later that year Larry bought a record for himself.
 I was with him one day when he played it when my Mother walked in.
 I don’t know why but she got really mad at him for his purchase: The Kind of Boy You Can’t Forget by the Raindrops.
 To this day I still have no idea what got her so mad.

 When we moved to Germany in 1964 we did not have television so music was one of our biggest forms of entertainment.
 We bought records like we never had before.
 One of the first Larry bought was Remember (Walking In The Sand) by the Shangri-las.

 Maybe the reason my brothers and I were so close is because we moved around a lot and saw a number of different things, such as our trip to Berlin in 1965.